-LocationDes Moines, IA, USA
+LocationDes Moines, IA, United States

 From the architect.
 This 5,200 square foot design studio for architects, interior designers, and graphic designers occupies the second floor of an early 20th century loft building in Des Moines, Iowa.
 This industrial volume has a powerful presence with large, steel trusses forming a grand, column-free space and imposing an order upon the final design.